 The first real changes in women representation in Parliament were reached after the 2002 elections.
 The percentage of female deputies rose from 7.5 percent (1998) to 17.5 percent.
 After the 2008 parliamentary elections, this share went further up to 32,5 percent.
 The rise in women participation was facilitated by the successful lobbying campaign of different women rights NGO's to secure a constitutional amendment obligating parties to include at least 30 percent women candidates in their election lists.

 After the reforms necessitated by the Ohrid Agreement, minority representation has increased.
 From the 2006 until the 2008 parliamentary elections, the DPA was the main vehicle for Albanian representation in government, despite being the smaller of the two ethnic Albanian parties.
-This led to resentment with the DUI, and considerable tensions between supporters of the two parties which reached a high level during the 2008 elections, which were marred by violent incidents in the predominantly ethnic Albanian areas.
+This led to resentment with the DUI, and considerable tensions between supporters of the two parties.
 After the 2008 elections, prime minister Nikola Gruevski announced that the ruling “For a better Macedonia” coalition would from now on govern in a coalition with the biggest ethnic Albanian party, which is the DUI with 18 seats.
 Several minority lists of smaller minorities were also part of the “For a better Macedonia” coalition, including lists of Macedonian Serbs and Turks.

 Political crisis December 2012 – March 2013